PixelDuck/javaperfagent/README.md

 * You should add some classes or methods to track with:
   * A full class name (means package with class name) starting with '+'. for example:
   <code>+java.util.ArrayList</code>
   * You can also specify an ending pattern for the package terminating the line with the character '\*'.
-For example:  hello so yeah.bye.<code>+com.test.Test*</code> will activate tracking for all classes from package 'com.test' with a name starting with 'Test'.
+For example:  <code>+com.test.Test*</code> will activate tracking for all classes from package 'com.test' with a name starting with 'Test'.
   * You can also specify a method name like <code>+java.util.ArrayList.add()</code> to track a particular method.
 Notice that '*' suffix do not work with method names
   * For each of this configuration, you can start the line with the character '-' in order to specify that you don't want to   track this entry.
 Example: <code>-com.test.Test.remove(int)</code> will not track the method 'remove(int)' from class 'com.test.Test'
   * For each of this configuration, you can start the line with the character '#' in order to specify that you want to track parameters for this entry.
 Example: <code>#com.test.Test.remove(int)</code> will track the method 'remove(int)' from class 'com.test.Test' and the parameter value from type 'int' will be tracked also